 - What does chickenpox look like?

 - What are the possible complications of chickenpox?

 - Chickenpox FAQs

-- Chickenpox is highly contagious and spreads by contact with someone with chickenpox.
+- Chickenpox is highly contagious and spreads by closeness and contact with someone with chickenpox.

 - Fever, malaise, and a rash (red spots, blisters, and crusted lesions) are all symptoms and signs of chickenpox.

 - Although usually self-limited, chickenpox can also cause more serious complications, including pneumonia, encephalitis, and secondary skin infections.

 - The chickenpox vaccine has resulted in a decrease in chickenpox incidence by 90% in the United States.

 Chickenpox is a virus infection.
 Before chickenpox vaccine became routine in the U.S., chickenpox was a common childhood disease caused by the chickenpox virus, which is more formally called varicella-zoster virus (VZV).
 Today, it still occurs in populations that are not routinely vaccinated.
 Varicella-zoster virus is often categorized with the other common so-called "viral exanthems" (viral rashes) such as measles (rubeola), German measles (rubella), fifth disease (parvovirus B19), mumps virus, and roseola (human herpesvirus 6), but these viruses are unrelated except for their tendency to cause rashes.